Tell us a bit about yourself and your work abroad?

 Thank you Taylor for sharing your experiences working around the world in local jobs.

 Any questions or comments, leave them in the comments below!
+Thinking about giving back whilst you travel?
+Read this post about animal volunteering in Southeast Asia.

 We value and appreciate all our readers and supporters.
 If you wish to support CTG then please use our Amazon affiliate for your next purchase, it doesn’t cost you anything extra but we make a small commission, allowing us to continue building this website and sharing our love of travel with you.